I’ve done it again.

 Oh Lord in heaven, I long to be cleansed of this unrighteousness.
 Thank You for showing me my true motives.
 Thank You for showing me that my “yes” problem affects my loved ones.
 Please fill me with Your love for others.
 Help me to remember that You already find me valuable.
 Help me to remember that You have already gone to the greatest length “to keep (me) around.”
 Forgive me for trying to prove my worth to others instead of resting in You.
 I ask that each time I am presented with an opportunity to say yes, You would remind me to bring the decision to You.
 I want Your direction.
 I want Your wisdom.
 I want to obey You.
 I want to love You and the those around me well.
 I cannot do this without resting in Your presence.
 In the name of Your Son I pray.
 Amen.

 What about you, ladies?
 Do you have a “yes” problem?
 Are your true motives like mine?
 How do you keep from spreading yourself too thin?
 How do you prevent yourself from being absent from the lives of those you love most?
 I’d love to hear what you think.
 Leave me a comment or contact me privately.

 Only by grace,

 There is nothing wrong with longing 2b appreciated, valued, loved & adored.
-But where I turn to… Click To Tweet What do I do with the realization that my true motive behind saying “yes” is purely selfish?
+But where I turn to find my worth is very important.
+Click To Tweet What do I do with the realization that my true motive behind saying “yes” is purely selfish?
 Click To Tweet

 *In the spirit of full disclosure, I want to let you know that I often use affiliate links.
 This means that I may get a commissions if you decide to purchase anything through said links.
 Please trust that I only recommend products that I enjoy and believe will benefit others.
 To read my full disclosure, please click here.